 - Planning Requirements: Throughout this initial stage designers, developers, and users come to a rough agreement on project scope and application needs, so future stages with prototyping will begin.

-- User Design: User feedback is gathered with heavy emphasis on determining the system architecture.
+- User Design: User feedback is gathered with a heavy emphasis on determining system architecture.
 This allows initial modeling and prototypes to be created.
 This step is repeated as usually as necessary as the project evolves.

 - Cutover: The ultimate Cutover (or Transition) stage permits the development team time to move components to a live production environment, wherever any necessary full-scale testing or team coaching will take place.